scmacdon/AWSTracker/PPELambda/Readme.md

 As an Amazon Web Services API developer, you can create a Lambda function by using the AWS Lambda Java runtime API.
 This example invokes different AWS services to perform this specific use case.
 Lambda is a compute service that enables you to run code without provisioning or managing servers.
 You can create Lambda functions in various programming languages.
 For more information about AWS Lambda, see
 [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

-This tutorial shows you how to use the AWS SDK for Java V2 API to invoke both the Amazon S3 service along with the Amazon Rekognition service.
+This tutorial shows you how to use the AWS SDK for Java V2 API to invoke these AWS Services:

+- Amazon S3 service
+- Amazon Rekognition service
+- Amazon DynamoDB service
+- Amazon Simple Email service

 The Lambda function reads all objects in a given Amazon S3 bucket.
-For each object in the bucket, it passes the image to the Amazon Rekognition service to geneate a series of labels.
-Each label is used to create a tag that is applied to the image.
+For each object in the bucket, it passes the image to the Amazon Rekognition service to detect PPE gear.
+The results are stored as records in an Amazon DynamoDB table and then emailed to a recipient.

-In addition to applying tags to images, this Lambda function also supports removing tags from images.
-That is, you can execute the Lambda function and set an input variable to false and the Lambda function removes all tags each image in the bucket.

 **Cost to complete**: The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).